SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 - Everytime you're creating a new variable mention the data type.
 - In programming, the **equals to (=)** symbol is used for _assigning_ values to a variables.
 - You can also run your java source file directly without compiling it using the command **java -filename-**.
-- In for loops you can omit the first and last statement but we can't omit the aemi colons in the for loop.
+- In for loops you can omit the first and last statement but we can't omit the semi colons in the for loop.
 - We also have to place the counter variable inside the for loop to prevent creating an infinite loop.